elovalo/elovalo/README.md

 ### Eclipse

-**Please note:** Eclipse builds do not support code generation so you are totally on your own with Eclipse.
-You may try consulting
-StackOverflow:
-http://stackoverflow.com/questions/1052759/eclipse-cdt-scons
+You may use Eclipse for editing but you need SCons because of the complexity of this build (we are using code generation and multiple targets).
+It may be possible to use SCons in Eclipse if you feel adventurous: http://stackoverflow.com/questions/1052759/eclipse-cdt-scons

 ## Building with SCons

-If you feel yourself more comfortable at command prompt, there is SCons build file for you.
+The recommended way to build this project is SCons and we have SCons build file for you.
 Just run:

     scons